 In 2008, a group of Italian practitioners specialising in international arbitration and ADR set up the Italian Forum for International Arbitration and ADR (ArbIt),7 an informal interest group whose main objective is to promote arbitration as an effective tool for resolving international disputes and to develop a culture and ethos of arbitration among Italian legal practitioners.
 ArbIt pursues its objectives through various initiatives, including organising conferences, courses and seminars focusing on the law and the practice of international commercial and investment arbitration, and developing relations with Italian and foreign arbitral institutions.
 Both the number of conferences organised or co-organised by ArbIt in Italy and abroad, as well as the number and arbitration experience of its members, are continuing to grow, and ArbIt is looked on as an authoritative group of arbitration practitioners.
 In the wake of such growth, in 2019 the Italian Under 40 Arbitration Group, AIA-ArbIt-40, was launched with the aim of developing the exchange of ideas and professional experiences among young practitioners, academics and students with an interest in arbitration and other ADR mechanisms.

 The year in review

 The Arbitration Law contained in Articles 806 to 840 of the CCP

 The most recent comprehensive reform of Italian arbitration law entered into force in March 2006 (2006 Reform), updating the provisions on arbitration contained mainly in Articles 806 to 840 of the CCP.
 The purpose of the reform was to make Italy's arbitration system more efficient and cost-effective in line with the major international arbitration jurisdictions.
-The amended Articles extend to all arbitrations the regime that was previously applicable only to international arbitration, and permit parties to agree to conduct an arbitration in any language.

 Limited grounds for setting aside